ancap9/capstone/README.md

 # capstone

 These files are part of a project about developing a movie recommendation system using the MovieLens dataset.
-It conteins:
+It contains:

 - Project report in .rmd format